Books for Teachers

 Two types of books

-To test this hypothesis, I will examine two types of books that seem to be written for teachers.
-The first books are those that chronicle the work of talented, dedicated teachers.
+To examine this hypothesis, I will look at two types of books that seem to be written for teachers.
+The first type is those that chronicle the work of talented, dedicated teachers.
 The second type reports research findings about effective instructional practices.

-Autobiographical examples of the first type are There Are No Shortcuts (Esquith, 2003), Teacher Man (McCourt, 2005), and Black Ants and Buddhists: Thinking Critically and Teaching Differently (Cowhey, 2006).
-Among Schoolchildren (Kidder, 1989) is a journalist’s interpretation of classroom life in the same genre.
+Autobiographical examples of the first kind of book are There Are No Shortcuts (Esquith, 2003), Teacher Man (McCourt, 2005), and Black Ants and Buddhists: Thinking Critically and Teaching Differently (Cowhey, 2006).

-Books and movies of this type appear to be “written for teachers” because they inspire with stories about the enormous influence of a special teacher.
+Books and movies of this type appear to be “written for teachers” because they inspire us with stories about the enormous influence of a special teacher.
 (If the influence were not “enormous” there would be no book or movie.)

 Other books that seem to be written for teachers are those assigned in university education classes.
 Their underlying premise is that instruction improves when teachers understand and apply the findings of educational research.
 Examples are Preparing Teachers for a Changing World: What Teachers Should Learn and be Able to Do (Darling-Hammond and Bransford, 2005), Best Practices from High Performing Middle Schools (Wilcox and Angelis, 2009), and What Works in Schools: Translating Research into Action (Marzano, 2003).
 The list could go on and on.